Track your nutrition and health goals

 Burning 1000 calories a day is one of the most effective ways to accelerate weight loss — but only if you approach it correctly.
 Done right, you can lose up to 1 kg per week.
 Done wrong, it leads to fatigue, injury, and burnout.

-In this guide, we'll show you exactly how to burn 1000 calories a day — whether you prefer running, HIIT, strength training, walking, or at-home workouts — and answer the most common questions: how much weight will you actually lose, how many steps does it take, and is it even safe?
+In this guide, we'll show you exactly how to burn 1000 calories a day — whether you prefer running, HIIT, strength training, walking, or at-home workouts — and answer the key questions:

 We'll also show you how the Hint app tracks your calorie burn in real time and helps you hit this goal sustainably.